 Outside mirrors are hinged allowing the mirror to pivot forward and rearward to resist damage.
-The hinge has three detent positions: full forward, full rearward and normal.
+The hinge has three detent positions: full forward, full rearward and normal by the inside automatic dimming mirror and will automatically adjust for headlight glare when the inside mirror adjusts.